Beatie Wolfe

-Beatie Wolfe is an Anglo-American conceptual artist and composer described as a "musical weirdo and visionary" known for seeing music differently and creating new formats for music and art in the digital era.
-These projects include a space broadcast via the Holmdel Horn Antenna, the world's first 360° AR live-stream, and a dynamic visualization of 800,000 years of climate data charting rising levels.
-Wolfe's work has been featured internationally at 2021 United Nations Climate Change Conference, the Nobel Prize Summit, the Victoria and Albert Museum, The New York Times Climate Summit, the London Design Biennale, Somerset House, the Rauschenberg Gallery, South by Southwest, and the Barbican Centre.
-Wired selected Wolfe as one of 22 changing the world, she is a winner of Webby Awards inaugural Anthem Awards, and UN Women chose Wolfe as one of nine innovators for a global campaign for International Women's Day.
+Beatie Wolfe is an Anglo-American conceptual artist and composer.
+She is described as a "musical weirdo and visionary" known for seeing music differently and creating new formats for music and art in the digital era.

+Her projects include a space broadcast via the Holmdel Horn Antenna, the world's first 360° AR live-stream, a visualization of 800,000 years of levels and a "visceralisation" of methane data set against big oil advertisements.

+Wolfe was selected to reboot the historic Bell Labs program Experiments in Art and Technology which began with John Cage and Andy Warhol.
+Wolfe's work has been featured internationally at United Nations COP26, the Nobel Prize Summit, the Victoria and Albert Museum, The New York Times Climate Summit, the London Design Biennale, TEDMED, Somerset House, SXSW, Museum of Science (Boston), MIT Media Lab, Cent Quatre, Ars Electronica museum, and the Barbican.
+Wired selected Wolfe as one of 22 changing the world, she is a winner of Prix Ars Electronica's Golden Nica Award, two Anthem Awards, a Falling Walls finalist and UN Women chose Wolfe as one of nine innovators for a global campaign for International Women's Day.

 Wolfe is also the co-founder of a "profound" research project looking at the Power of Music for people living with dementia.
-The artist has collaborated with experimental artists Brian Eno, Mark Mothersbaugh, Laraaji, Michael Stipe, Allee Willis and producer Linda Perry.
+The artist has collaborated with artists such as Brian Eno (where they recorded three albums together), Mark Mothersbaugh of Devo, Laraaji, Michael Stipe of R.E.M., Allee Willis and producer Linda Perry.

 Early life

-Wolfe was born in South London in 1983, to an English journalist mother and an American bookseller father.
+Wolfe was born in South London to an English journalist mother and an American bookseller father.
 She attended the Young Blood Theatre group at the Riverside Studios between 2000 and 2004, where she wrote and performed in a number of plays at the Riverside Theatre and Lyric Theatre.
 Her first musical instrument was the keyboard at age 6–7, which she primarily used for composing; she later took up the guitar at 13–14, which became her main instrument.

-Wolfe attended Ibstock Place School from age 3 to 16.
+Her first band was called Aurum (latin for "gold").
+Wolfe attended Ibstock Place School.
 Following Ibstock, she attended Goldsmiths, University of London, where she studied English literature.
 For her dissertation, Wolfe wrote about Canadian singer-songwriter Leonard Cohen.